deeprave/gstats/.github/instructions.md

 NEVER commit code or add files to the commit cache.

 If committing to VCS is required, ask the user to do it and suggest a commit message as specified in the implementation plan.

+## Pre-Work Verification

+Before starting any development activity, ensure that:

+1. **Repository State:** All changes (excluding unstaged) have been pushed to remote repository
+2. **Task Management:** A new YouTrack task has been created and is being actively worked on

+This verification ensures clean starting conditions and proper task tracking for all development work.

 ## Project Workflow Rules